Table of Contents

 You will need sunscreens and umbrellas here

 Arizona has about 300 days of sunshine and for about three months, it will be extremely hot.
-And to venture out, you need sunscreens and sunglasses without which it can be hazardous for health.
+And to venture out, you need sunscreens and sunglasses without which it can be hazardous to health.

 In the same way, from mid-June to the end of September, the monsoon provides half of the annual rainfall.
 Flash flooding is common and you need to carry an umbrella while going out these days.
 Also, flash flooding can make driving a tedious task.